ash0080/gun.doc.cn/Semantics.md

 - **Graph**, a group of nodes.
 Different from a "graph node" which is a node itself.
 - **Universe**, all nodes over all time over all meshes.

+The following four operations read and write data are called the Wire Commands:

 - **Put**, as a verb, is changing the values on a group of one or some fields, in a group of one or some nodes.
 - **Key**, as a verb, creates an index trying to remember a group of one or some nodes.
 - **Get**, as a verb, opens a key or brings a relation into cache, to start exploring a graph.
 - **All**, as a verb, is a discovery mechanism for machines to find where keys, nodes, or peers are.

+Peer operations compose the following terms:

 - **Stream**, the puts on a node over a series of divisible time.
 - **State**, the stream on a node that a peer had at a certain time.